Reel-Livin Outdoor Adventures

 Striped bass caught while fishing in NC

-Largemouth Bass caught while fishing in King
+Largemouth Bass caught by angler at King location

 Largemouth bass caught in NC